alphaqu/notalpha-docs/docs/dashloader/cache/dashobject.md

 # DashObject
 The DashObject is a serializable form of the Object you are trying to cache.

-So for example an Identifier has a DashIdentifier which is a DashObject and is the object that dashloader serializes into the cache file.
-Where it later loads it back and exports the DashIdentifier to Identifier.
+So for example an Identifier has a DashIdentifier which is a DashObject and is the object that DashLoader serializes into the cache file.
+This is later loaded back and converted to a standard Identifier for exporting.

 ???+ abstract